Mayukhdeb/blog/content/post/2020-05-24-GSOC_post_may_31.md

 +++

-Week 3 started off with some more improvements to the "skeletonization process, but soon took a turn towards data analysis.I Downloaded some videos from the movement database to the runtime and saved CSV files containing the distances between the head and tail of the worm in form of a time-series.
+Week 3 started off with some more improvements to the "skeletonization process", but soon took a turn towards data analysis.
+I Downloaded some videos from the movement database to the runtime and saved CSV files containing the distances between the head and tail of the worm in form of a time-series.

  {{< figure src="/post/images/may_31/head_tail_time_series_data.png" width="100%">}}